Crawley Town player ratings after embarrassing 6-2 defeat at Worthing compounded by injuries and sending off

 Substitutes:

-Aaron Henry – 5: Took up midfield role after replacing Henry.
-Sloppy passes.
-Failed to make an impact
+Aaron Henry – 5: Took up midfield role after replacing Ransom.
+Guilty of a couple of sloppy passes.
+Failed to make the impact he would have liked.